0ranki/nextcloud-previews/README.md

 ```

 The images have a convenience script installed that modifies `config.php` to actually
 enable the video preview generation.
-To use it, run
+To use it, finish the first run wizard first, then
 ```
 podman run <name-of-nc-container> enable-previews
 ```